-In the framework of COR, it seems that these bystanders are reluctant to defend the victims due to low potency, yet they still have to deal with their helplessness and feeling of sympathy towards the victims.
-They are morally distressed as they feel they need to help but lacking the ability (or courage) to do so (Gaete et al. 2017).
-They may feel empathy for the victim, but they lack social self-efficacy resources that together elicit feelings of fear and empathy (Byers, 2016).

-Byers (2016) argues that bystanders tend to use MD due to anxiety and frustration as a coping mechanism.
-Yet, in our model's framework, we argue that to cope with the frustration, they engage in substance use and tend to justify the use by utilizing MD justifications.
-Indeed recently, Basharpoor and Ahmadi (2020) found that moral disengagement could be a compelling factor in predicting the tendency toward high-risk behaviours among students.
+In the COR framework, although low potency makes these bystanders reluctant to defend victims of bullying, they still have to deal with their helplessness and feelings of sympathy toward the victim.
+They are morally distressed, as they feel the need to help but lack the ability (or courage) to do so [5].
+Despite their empathy for the victim, their lack of social self-efficacy resources serves to elicit feelings of fear and empathy combined [40].
+Byers argues that bystanders tend to use MD due to anxiety and frustration as a coping mechanism [40].
+Yet, our model indicates that, to cope with the frustration, they may engage in substance use and justify that use in terms of MD.
+This claim finds support in the work of Basharpoor and Ahmadi, who found MD to be a compelling factor in predicting a tendency toward high-risk behaviors among students [41].

-In the framework of COR, we see two additional paths that allow us a developmental view of the process.
-Once risk and health risks behaviours are being employed the self-confidence and self-perception is damaged.
-Hutchinson (2012) implied these implications by noting that the inaction by itself triggers bystanders’ shame.
-In terms of resources, we expect that the chances for these bystanders' constructive actions in recurrent bullying bystanding experience are reduced.
-This is because the resource inventory in terms of their place in society and a sense of worthiness is reduced impacting the subsequent cognitive evaluation.
+In the framework of COR, we see two additional paths that enable a developmental view of the process.
+Once risk and health risks behaviors are employed, self-confidence and self-perception are damaged, as Hutchinson implied [4], noting that the inaction is, by itself, enough to trigger the bystander’s shame.
+In terms of resources, we expect that the chances of such bystanders taking constructive action in recurrent experiences of bullying bystanding are reduced, as their resource inventory in terms of their place in society and a sense of worth is reduced, with an impact on subsequent cognitive evaluation.

-Additionally, as COR is an ongoing process, it can also account for future events unrelated to the current bullying incident.
-Recently Salin and Notelaers (2020) shown that bystanding bullying can also be seen as an occurrence of psychological contract violation.
-Thus it is reasonable to assume that the process underlying psychological contract violation will explain bystander future reaction.
-Rousseau (1995) in her illuminating model to explain psychological contract violation, suggested that once the contract was violated, hypervigilance of the individual whose contract was violated is triggered.
-This arousal will trigger future bystanding according to the individual’s sensitivity level to future violence, and thus, more incidents will be notable.
+Furthermore, as COR is an ongoing process, it can also account for future events unrelated to the current bullying incident.
+Recently, Salin and Notelaers have shown that being a bystander to bullying can be seen as a violation of a psychological contract [42].
+Thus, it is reasonable to assume that the process underlying psychological contract violation will explain a bystander’s future reactions.
+In her illuminating model, Rousseau suggests that, once the contract has been violated, hypervigilance is triggered in the individual whose contract was violated [43].
+This in turn triggers future bystanding according to the individual’s level of sensitivity to future violence, and, thus, more incidents are to be expected.

 Discussion

-All in All, our model offers a novel view concerning bystander reactions.
-It accounts for all bystander reactions, including those typically not discussed as part of bystanders’ responses, namely risk and health risks behaviours.
-This is the first model that introduces a complete model of reactions in the framework of COR.
+Our model offers a novel perspective on bystander reactions.
+It accounts for all bystander reactions, including those typically not discussed as part of bystanders’ responses, namely risk and health risk behaviors.
+This is the first model to provide a complete account of reactions in the framework of COR.

-COR as a framework allows us to account for the various types of responses and the process of bystanding, suggesting a rationale for the different reactions and a developmental viewpoint of the process as a whole.
-Thus far, Latané and Darley (1970) were utilized as a framework for understanding bystander reactions.
-Yet, their model is limited in explaining the underlying rationale of the various types of responses, and it overlooks future implications of bystanding beyond the discussed incident.
-Specifically, our proposed model explains risk and health risks behaviours of bystanders which are scantly addressed and now are incorporated in a model that illustrates the complete range of bystanders’ behaviours.
-This is the first time that the two dimensional typologies of reactions commonly used in workplace bullying research (Ng et al.,2020; Paull et al.,2012), were used to describe bullying in educational settings.
+As a framework, COR allows us to account for various types of responses and the process of bystanding, suggesting a rationale for the different reactions and a developmental viewpoint of the process as a whole.
+Although Latané and Darley also used COR as a framework for understanding bystander reactions [15], their model had limited ability to explain the underlying rationale of the various types of responses, and it overlooked the implications of bystanding beyond the current incident.
+Our proposed model explains the risk and health risk behaviors of bystanders that have received little attention, incorporating them into a model that illustrates the complete range of bystanders’ behaviors.
+This is also the first time that the two dimensional typologies of reactions commonly used in workplace bullying research have been used to describe bullying in educational settings [17,35].